-The flavor of steamed fish prepared with live fish is out of this world.
+The flavor of Chinese steamed fish is out of this world.

-That is why my family is dedicated gastronomes of Chinese steamed fish.
-We can set out to a gourmet trip to fishing villages just to savor the spectacular flavor of the perfectly steamed fish.
+That is why my family likes to set out on a gourmet trip to fishing villages to savor the spectacular flavor of the perfectly steamed fish.

 The texture is tender, the meat tastes like crabmeat, and the sauce is of divine quality.